bantex01/splunk-o11y-incident-streaming/README.md

 # Splunk Observability Incident Streaming Service

-This image contains the splunk-o11y-incident-streaming go program - Source code can be found [here](https://github.com/bantex01/splunk-o11y-incident-streaming).
-The image will continually (configurable)  send a stream of open incident data to as many Splunk Enterprise targets as required.
+This repository contains the splunk-o11y-incident-streaming go code.
+The program will continually (configurable) send a stream of open splunk o11y incident data to as many Splunk Enterprise targets as required.

 ## Details